CONFUZ3/SOCA/QUICKSTART.md

 - **Map**: See selected facilities and demand assignments
 - **Metrics**: Analyze performance indicators
 - **Export**: Download results in GeoJSON, CSV, or PDF
+- **Service Radius Toggle**: For MCLP/LSCP, optionally show service areas when a radius is present

 ## Example Session